freeciv/freeciv-web/README.md

 When in a [tested system](scripts/install/systems), you may run `scripts/install/install.sh` and it will fetch and configure what's needed.
-Be aware that it assumes a server only for Freeciv-web, and overwrites nginx configuration and Tomcat's ROOT, if they already exist.

 Start and stop Freeciv-web with the following commands:
   start-freeciv-web.sh